user-1103/shady-stack/docs/_sources/index.rst.txt

 2. A little space to breath.

-3. We use the wrapper to define the 'baseline arguments`_ for the api.
+3. We use the wrapper to define the `baseline arguments`_ for the api.

 4. We declare a function that will do the actual backend processing of the api.
 The name of the api call is determined by the name of the function